SteelRazor47/medusa-plugin-sanity/README.md

 ## Known issues

 - Studio links and refreshes do not work, Medusa at the moment doesn't support catch-all routes in admin pages

+- Long loading time(5-10s instead of 1-2s), possibily because of the many optimizeDeps includes required